viixe/LamentOfTheStars/README.md

-# 🌙 Lament of Stars: A VIIXE Story
+# 🌙 Lament of the Stars: A VIIXE Story

 > *"Long ago, we were condemned.
 We used our final magic to rise—not as gods, but as stars.
 Now we linger—between fire and dream."*